 Avail customized purchase options to meet your exact research needs.
 Explore purchase options |

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2016 to 2027.
-For the purpose of this study, Grand View Research has segmented the global in-vitro diagnostic market report on the basis of product, technology, application, end-use, and region:
+This report forecasts volume & revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global in vitro diagnostics market report based on products, technology, application, test location, end use, and region.

 Instruments